 General aspects

-You can customize the activity to adjust it to the individual neís and abilities of each child.
+You can customize the activity to suit each child’s individual needs and abilities.

-You can adjust, on one hand, the general aspects such as the mode of operation, the maximum time , whether or not you want a visible timer for the activity and an inactivity warning, modify the instructions for completion, etc.
+On the one hand, you can adjust general aspects such as the mode of operation, the maximum time, whether you want a visible timer for the activity and an inactivity warning, modify the instructions for completion, etc.

 Parameters

-And, on the other hand, the parameters, where you can choose:
+And, on the other hand, the parameters, where you can select:

 - The range of numbers.